-- During the period of restriction, new admissions may be allowed only in Nutrition Rehabilitation Centres (NRC), where adequate supervisory and medical staff are available.
-SAM children with medical complications should be referred to nearby health facility (PHC/CHC) for medical management.
-For secondary care, the PHC/CHC - Medical Officer may refer the sick SAM children to the DH/Medical college. - Previously admitted children who are stable and have entered rehabilitation phase may be discharged early with appropriate feeding advice, and provided with oral antibiotics, and supplements except Potassium Chloride (Potklor) and Magnesium. - > For children who cannot be discharged, appropriate infection protocols to be maintained. - List of SAM children (discharged from NRC) to be shared with Anganwadi centres for prioritizing home-based delivery of Take Home Ration. - Follow up needs to be done telephonically and only children with medical complications should be called for physical follow up.
+- ➤ During period of restriction, new admissions may be allowed only in Nutritional Rehabilitation Centres (NRC), where adequate supervisory and medical staff are available.
+SAM children with medical complications to be referred to nearby health facility (PHC/CHC) for medical management.
+For secondary care, the PHC/CHC Medical Officer may refer the sick SAM children to the DH/Medical college. - ➤ Previously admitted children who are stable and entered rehabilitation phase may be discharged early with appropriate feeding advice, and provided oral antibiotics, supplements except Potassium Chloride (Potklor) and Magnesium. - For children who cannot be discharged, appropriate infection protocols to be maintained. - ➤ List of SAM children (discharged from NRC) to be shared with Anganwadi centres for prioritizing home-based delivery of Take Home Ration. - Follow up to be done telephonically and only children with medical complications to be called for physical follow up.

 d.
-Adolescent Health
+Adolescent health:

-Three month supply of weekly iron folic acid supplementation tablets may be dispensed by ASHAs /AWWs for community distribution to adolescent boys and girls.
+Three months' supply of weekly iron folic acid supplementation tablets may be dispensed by ASHAs /AWWs for community distribution to adolescent boys and girls.